alucinacion/DDoS/README.md

 # DDoS coded by github.com/alucinacion

-Eejoy this free version /v1.0
+Enjoy this free version /v1.0

 # 💥 Proof of Concept: DDoS Attack Simulation using User Agents 💻
 This repository contains a **Proof of Concept (PoC)** for simulating a **Distributed Denial of Service (DDoS)** attack by leveraging multiple **User Agents**.
 This PoC demonstrates how an attacker can flood a target web server with HTTP requests using a variety of User Agents, making it difficult to differentiate between real and malicious traffic.